-These are the top preferred data processing frameworks, suitable for meeting a variety of different needs of businesses.
+These are the top preferred data processing frameworks suitable for meeting a variety of different needs of businesses.

 There are four main modules within Hadoop.
 Hadoop Common is where the libraries and utilities needed by other Hadoop modules reside.
 The Hadoop Distributed File System (HDFS) is the distributed file system that stores the data.
-Hadoop YARN (Yet Another Resource Negotiator) is the resource management platform that manages the computing resources in clusters, and handles the scheduling of users’ applications.
+Hadoop YARN (Yet Another Resource Negotiator) is the resource management platform that manages computing resources in clusters and handles the scheduling of users’ applications.
 The Hadoop MapReduce involves the implementation of the MapReduce programming model for large-scale data processing.

 Spark relies on a data structure known as the Resilient Distributed Dataset (RDD).
-This is a read-only multiset of data items that is distributed over the entire cluster of machines.
+This is a read-only multiset of data items that are distributed over the entire cluster of machines.
 RDDs operate as the working set for distributed programs, offering a restricted form of distributed shared memory.
 Spark is capable of accessing data sources like HDFS, Cassandra, HBase, and S3, for distributed storage.
 It also supports a pseudo-distributed local mode that can be used for development or testing.

-The foundation of Spark is Spark Core, which relies on the RDD-oriented functional style of programming to dispatch tasks, schedule, and handle basic I/O functionalities.
+The foundation of Spark is Spark Core, which relies on the RDD-oriented functional style of programming to dispatch tasks, schedule, and handles basic I/O functionalities.
 Two restricted forms of shared variables are used: broadcast variables, which reference read-only data that has to be available for all the nodes, and accumulators, which can be used to program reductions.
 Other elements included in Spark Core are:

 Samza uses the semantics of Kafka to define how it handles streams.
 Topic refers to each stream of data that enters a Kafka system.
 Brokers are the individual nodes that are combined to make a Kafka cluster.
 A producer is any component that writes to a Kafka topic, and a consumer is any component that reads from a Kafka topic.
 Partitions are used to divide incoming messages in order to distribute a topic among the different nodes.